**Alt text:** A portable external hard drive connected to a laptop keyboard, illuminated by blue and purple lighting.

 Words of Wisdom: Discoveries from the Experts

-Educational gurus and career mentors alike support the gap year, recognizing its role in encouraging growth in independence and toughness.
+Educational gurus and career mentors alike champion the gap year, recognizing its role in fostering independence and resilience.

 “A well-planned gap year can illuminate one’s sense of purpose,” notes Mark Weiss, a skilled education consultant in New York.